Jack-42/python-word-counter/README.md

 ### Usage

-Run the command line in the directory of this project and execute the app by the following command:
+Run the app in the command line by the following command:

 ```
 python word_counter.py <input-file> [limit]